Martin Terrier: Rennes

 On 6 July 2020, Rennes announced that Terrier had signed a five-year contract with the club, for a reported €12 million plus bonus fees.
 He made his debut on 22 August, playing the full 90 minutes of the season opener away to his former club Lille; a week later he was sent off in a 2–1 home win over Montpellier.
 He opened his account on 16 October with the first goal of a 1–1 draw at Dijon, eventually finishing the season with nine goals, including two at home to the same opponents in a 5–1 win on 25 April 2021.

 In 2021–22, Terrier scored his first goal in the third match on 22 August, the only one of a Derby Breton win over Nantes at Roazhon Park.
 On 5 December, he scored his first hat-trick in a 5–0 win at Saint-Étienne.
 The season was the most prolific of his career with 21 goals, joint third in the league behind Kylian Mbappé and Wissam Ben Yedder and equal to Moussa Dembélé.
 He was the UNFP Player of the Month for March and made the Team of the Year.

+Terrier scored his ninth goal of the 2022–23 Ligue 1 season to open a 2–1 home win over Nice on 2 January 2023, but suffered a right-knee anterior cruciate ligament injury through a collision with Jordan Lotomba, thereby being ruled out for the rest of the season.
+Previously, on 16 October, he scored two headers in a 3–2 home win over his former club Lyon, whom Laurent Blanc was managing for the first time.

+On 5 October 2023, Terrier returned in a 1–0 loss away to Villarreal in the UEFA Europa League group stage.
+He came on with nine minutes remaining and missed a penalty in added time.

+Bayer Leverkusen

+On 18 July 2024, Bayer Leverkusen announced that Terrier had signed a five-year contract with the club, for a reported fee of around €20 million.

+On 18 January 2025, during Bayer Leverkusen's 3–1 victory over Borussia Mönchengladbach, Terrier suffered a torn right achilles tendon, ruling him out for the remainder of the 2024–25 season.
+The injury occurred without any contact with an opponent, as his foot got stuck in the turf in the 8th minute of play.